archy-co/imss_sort_algs/REPORT.md

 ```
 ## Experiments
 `expsFuncs` function performs experiments and writes experiment data to file
-The code below ommits some important nuances such as imports or declaration/definition of some constants and functions.
+The code below omits some important nuances such as imports or declaration/definition of some constants and functions.
 For more, reffer to **src/experiment.cpp**.
 Algorithms' modifications that count comparisons are implemented in **src/_algorithm_name_.cpp** below the main algorithm in the file.
 ``` C++
 #define EXPERIMENTS_COUNT 4
 #define FUNCS_COUNT 4